szymon-romanko/steamgrid/README.md

+# Why did I forked this? #

+**SteamGrid** isn't maintained a lot so several interesting pull requests or solutions are not embedded in the official repository.
+I try to integrate them manually in this one to have a working version on the road :)

 # What is it? #

 **SteamGrid** is a standalone, fire-and-forget program to enhance Steam's grid view and Big Picture.
 It preloads the banner images for all your games (even non-Steam ones) and applies overlays depending on your categories.